AlexDev-90/Cookie-Clicker-Console-Commands-Cheats-/README.md

 })();
 **END OF BUNDLED CODE** (edit "newCookieAmount = ((whatever amount of cookies you want)))

+Check the files of the repository for newer files that I may have added, as I won't be updating this super frequently.

 **NOTE; MAY NEED TO RELOAD FOR CHANGES TO TAKE EFFECT!**